dzlab/coursera/Preparing for Google Cloud Certification/Cloud Data Engineer Professional Certificate/Preparing for the Google Cloud Professional Data Engineer Exam/Week 6/README.md

 - [ ] Set up a cluster in high availability mode with high-memory machine types.
 Add 10 additional local SSDs.
 - [ ] Set up a cluster in high availability mode with default machine types.
 Add 10 additional preemptible worker nodes.
 - [x] Set up a cluster in standard mode with high-memory machine types.
 Add 10 additional preemptible worker nodes.
+> **Correct:** This is correct because Spark and high-memory machines only need the standard mode.
+Also, use preemptible nodes because you want to save money and this is not mission-critical.
 - [ ] Set up a cluster in standard mode with the default machine types.
 Add 10 additional local SSDs.